Otholobium curtisiae: Ecology

 Otholobium curtisiae grows back from its underground rootstock after the above ground biomass is destroyed in one of the fires that occur in the fynbos every decade of two.
 On all 6 locations where O. curtisiae was known to be growing at the time of its naming, it was accompanied by Delospermum asperulum, Drosanthemum parviflorum (both Aizoaceae), Relhania garnotii (Asteraceae), Ficinia gordongrayae (Cyperaceae) and Pentaschistis eriostoma (Poaceae).

 Distribution and conservation

-Otholobium curtisiae occurs on quartzite outcrops surrounded by shale renosterveld at an altitude of 250–300 m in a line roughly halfway between Bredasdorp in the southwest, and Swellendam and Heidelberg the northeast, within the Western Cape province of South Africa.
+Otholobium curtisiae occurs on quartzite outcrops surrounded by shale renosterveld at an elevation of 250–300 m in a line roughly halfway between Bredasdorp in the southwest, and Swellendam and Heidelberg the northeast, within the Western Cape province of South Africa.
 It is considered endangered because it is known from only six locations, none of which lies within a protected area.
 In the past locations may have been lost due to crop cultivation, nowadays a continuing decline is caused by overgrazing and too frequent firing.
 There are probably less than 300 mature plants left.